Need a Copy of Your Medical Records?

-- Patient name, address, date of birth, social security number and contact number
+- Patient name, address, date of birth, last four digits of the patient's Social Security number and contact number

 - Admission/treatment date